Tearsheet

 AI Analysis | Feedback

-Jacek Olczak was appointed Chief Executive Officer of Philip Morris International (PMI) in May 2021.
-He began his career with PMI in 1993, holding finance and general management positions across Europe, including Managing Director of PMI's markets in Poland and Germany, and President of the European Union Region.
-Mr. Olczak served as PMI's Chief Financial Officer from 2012 to 2018, and then as Chief Operating Officer from 2018 until his appointment as CEO.
-Prior to joining PMI, he worked for BDO Binder in London and Warsaw.
-Mr. Olczak holds a master's degree in economics from the University of Lodz, Poland.
+Appointed Group CEO PMI in January 2026, Mr. Olczak previously served as PMI's Chief Executive Officer since May 2021.
+He began his career with PMI in 1993, holding finance and general management positions across Europe, including Managing Director of PMI's markets in Poland and Germany and President of the European Union Region.
+He was appointed Chief Financial Officer in 2012 and Chief Operating Officer in 2018.
+Before joining PMI, Mr. Olczak worked for BDO Binder.
+He holds a master's degree in economics from the University of Lodz, Poland.
+He is a key driver of PMI's transformation towards a smoke-free future, expanding the company's product portfolio into wellness and healthcare.

 AI Analysis | Feedback